ski-freak/TrackmaniaItemsSorted/README.md

 If you have a question or problem, there is a 99% chance it can be answered by reading everything here, but if not then you can open an issue or nag me in my [discord](https://discord.gg/sRB54zg) because I rarely check github.

+# NOTE: Most of this readme is incredibly out of date, written years ago.
+Any information besides the instructions may or may not be correct.

 -----------------------------------

 ## Instructions: